-The commuter rail is overestimated across several lines, particularly on the South Shore with the Plymouth, Greenbush, and Middleborough lines all being over estimated by more than 20 percent.
-The Providence line is underestimated, but Rhode Island Public Transit Authority services are not represented in the model and this restricts some transit paths between zones.
-The Needham line is underestimated and requires further investigation to resolve.
+Several commuter rail lines are overestimated.
+The Plymouth, Haverhill/Lowell, and Newburyport/Rockport Lines are all overestimated by more than 20 percent.
+The Providence Line is underestimated, but the Rhode Island Public Transit Authority services are not represented in the model and this restricts some transit paths between zones.
+The Needham and Fairmount/Franklin Lines, which serve urban neighborhoods, are underestimated, indicating a lack of representation of short distance walk-transit trips.